RupertCheetham/RupertCheetham/README.md

 Passionate Software Developer
 -----------------------------

 Mid-2022 marked a pivotal moment for me.
 After 16 years of navigating university, working in hospitality, and repairing bikes in Aberdeen, I made the bold decision to relocate to London.
-Driven by a fervent need to finally fulfil my passion, I heeded the​ call of coding.
+Driven by a fervent need to finally fulfil my passion, I heeded the call of coding.

-My skill set now spans various programming languages and technologies, encompassing Golang, JavaScript, Python, SQL, Node.js, HTML, CSS and Docker, amongst others; I'm eager to learn more.

 * 🌍  I'm based in London
 * ✉️  You can contact me at [rupertcheetham@outlook.com](mailto:rupertcheetham@outlook.com)